CSUC/RDR-scripts/create_Readme/README_ENG.txt

     - In Jupyter Notebook, a download link is provided.

 ## File Structure
-- `Readme_script.ipynb`: The main script for exporting metadata and generating the README file.
+- `create_Readme_script.ipynb`: The main script for exporting metadata and generating the README file.
 - `Readme.txt`: The generated Readme file containing detailed information about the dataset.

 ## Usage Example